 The potential of cord blood stem cells has rapidly increased since the first transplant in 1988.
 Between the 1980s and 2008, there were just 233 cord blood clinical trials; today, that number has almost quadrupled.

-In the future, it is expected cord blood and tissue stem cells could treat some of today’s most serious conditions – including cerebral palsy, autism, stroke and diabetes.
+In the future, it is possible that cord blood and tissue stem cells could treat some of today’s most serious conditions – including cerebral palsy, autism, stroke and diabetes.

 You can keep up to date with these developments on our stem cell blog.